Find your creative voice

 works, dialogue, participation in exhibitions, community events and educational

 and experiential opportunities.
-The Guild sponsors the weekly "Open Life Drawing" sessions each semester, which are free and open to all students, faculty and staff on the Auraria Campus.
+The Guild sponsors the weekly "Open Life Drawing" sessions each semester, which is free and open to all students, faculty and staff on the Auraria Campus.

 - Art History Club: The Art History Student Association (AHSA) was created to promote art history among students by providing information on art history-related careers and graduate schools, internship and research opportunities, scholarships, fellowship and grant possibilities, and academic assistance to art history students.